Attention: You need JavaScript enabled to use this site.

 Can I withdraw money?

-If you set up your account for the interest to be automatically paid to another West Brom account, or to an account held with another bank/building society, this does not count as a withdrawal from your Direct Limited Access Saver (Issue 3) account.
+• If you set up for interest to be paid automatically to another West Brom account, or to another bank or building society, this won’t count as a withdrawal from this account.

 Additional information

-If you change your mind after you’ve opened your account, don’t worry.
-If you tell us within 14 calendar days, we’ll give you your money back with interest straightaway.
+Don’t worry if you change your mind after you’ve opened your account.
+If you tell us within 14 calendar days, we’ll give your money back with interest straight away.

-You should also read the Specific Terms and Conditions and the General Terms and Conditions which relate to this account.
+• Please read the Specific Terms and Conditions for this account and our General Terms and Conditions.

 Did you know?